What to expect on the General Election campaign trail on Wednesday

 In front of a live audience – and the nation at large – Sir Keir and Mr Sunak clashed on issues including the economy, the NHS and immigration in a showdown broadcast on ITV.

-Labour accused the Prime Minister of repeatedly lying over his “made-up” claim that the party would hike taxes by £2,000 on working families.
+Labour accused the Prime Minister of repeatedly lying over his “made-up” claim that the party would increase taxes on working families by £2,000.

 Mr Sunak’s hopes of improving dire poll ratings for the Tories will have been marginally brightened by a snap YouGov survey suggesting 51% of people believe he performed better in the debate.